Javier Cervantes

 Javier Loera Cervantes is a Democratic member of the Illinois Senate from the 1st legislative district since November 18, 2022.

 Cervantes won the election to the 103rd General Assembly and was appointed during the 102nd to replace outgoing State Senator Antonio Munoz.

 Early life, education, and career

 Cervantes was born in the South Side area of Chicago.
 He graduated from Benito Juarez Community Academy and studied visual communications at International Academy of Design and Technology and labor studies at University of Illinois Chicago.
 He worked in the Service Employees International Union from 2006 to 2018.
 He worked as campaign manager for then-State Senator Antonio Munoz in the 2020 Illinois Senate election.

 Personal life

-Cervantes is currently engaged to his fiancee Dolores.
-He has a daughter, Madison, and a stepson, Lawrence.
-Once married, he will be son-in-law to his wife's father, Antonio Munoz, who served as State Senator for the 1st district before Cervantes.
+Cervantes is no longer engaged to his fiancee Dolores.
+He has a daughter, Madison,.
+He was previously engaged to Dolores, daughter of former, Antonio Munoz, who served as State Senator for the 1st district before Cervantes.